vacp2p/rfc/content/docs/rfcs/71/README.md

 When querying a push notification server a client will disclose:
 - That it is interested in sending push notification to another client, but querying client’s chat key is not disclosed.

-When sending a push notification a client disclose:
+When sending a push notification a client will disclose:
 - The `shake-256` of the `chat_id`.

 # Copyright